keyy123/Fancy_Buttons/notes.md

 Changes:

-Create 3d-btn-1 CSS rules that uses position: relative b/c it'll use movement, no border or outline, a box-shadow and background color and other common props
+Create 3d-btn-2 CSS rule using z-index and radial gradient (default, opera, mozilla, and chrome compatible versions) and remove outline for button, with text shadow.